-A quick, easy, creamy, cheesy and economical tuna noodle casserole recipe.
-No canned soup or white sauce needed!
+A quick, easy, creamy, cheesy and economical tuna noodle casserole for two, made without soup and without the need to make a white sauce!
 Just mix, bake and enjoy.

 I think Tuna Noodle Casserole is such classic comfort food.
 It may be a bit retro, but it still satisfies!
 This recipe is my adaptation of an older Best of Bridge recipe.
 I've added and taken away a few things over the years :)